 Individuals interested in becoming meat inspectors may want to obtain a bachelor's degree in the agricultural, physical, biological or mathematical sciences.
-For example, individuals may pursue a degree in animal science with a concentration in production and industry, which provides education for careers in animal agribusiness, including meat inspector.
+For example, individuals may pursue a bachelor's degree in animal science with a concentration in production and industry, which provides education for careers in animal agribusiness, including meat inspector.
 Another option is a bachelor's degree in applied science with a concentration in food service management.
 This degree provides training and knowledge in food production.

 - Pursue USDA student programs.
 Students interested in food safety and public health may participate in the FSIS Volunteer Student Program.
 Students are paired with consumer safety officers, inspectors and other mentors at processing plants to learn the techniques and skills needed to ensure that meat and poultry products meant for public consumption are safe and properly labeled.

 Step 2: Seek Job Experience

 Having at least one year of job-related experience and the appropriate job-related skills may allow individuals without a degree to become meat inspectors.
 The USDA looks for applicants with experience working at food manufacturing, slaughter or processing plants, as butchers/meat cutters in a wholesale or retail business, as quality control testers in the food or beverage industry, or as chefs or cooks in a commercial environment.
 Other types of qualified experience include working as a veterinary technician or as a supervisor in the food or livestock industry.

 Step 3: Pursue USDA Training

 The FSIS partners with various colleges and universities to offer training program for aspiring meat inspectors.
-These programs cover areas such as include food safety regulation, poultry slaughter inspection and basic livestock slaughter inspection.
+These programs cover areas like include food safety regulation, poultry slaughter inspection and basic livestock slaughter inspection.
 Training programs to become a USDA veterinary medical officer and for food safety education also exist.